Vibrant cultures promote innovation and collaboration and deliver stronger results. We help clients build vibrant

 Why Care?
 By understanding where your organization excels and where it falls short, you will be able to address challenges and build on your strengths to create more vibrancy and greater success.
-Our goal is to create vibrant, sustainable organizations that attract and retain the best talent and accomplish their missions and visions.
+Our goal is to create organizations that attract and retain the best talent and accomplish their missions and visions.
 These organizations are the foundation for thriving communities that renew themselves for the next 100 years and beyond.

 Questions This Raises.
-If people care about the vibrancy they experience in an organization, and it is an attractor for business and talent, what are the characteristics?
+If people care about their experience in an organization, and it is an attractor for business and talent, what are the characteristics?
 Can people discern higher and lower levels of it?
 What is the role of leadership in the experience of vibrancy in a group?
 Do all groups within an organization have access to this higher vibrancy or does it depend on the resources the group has?
 Does this higher vibrancy lead to strong, more sustainable outcomes?

 What We See.
-Jim Ritchie-Dunham and the research team from the Institute for Strategic Clarity, including leaders from diverse disciplines, have surveyed over 1,500 individuals about the groups in which they participate.
-The survey participants and the data told an interesting story.
-In some of the groups, the survey participants experienced total scarcity, in others some scarcity and some vibrancy, and in still others they experienced deep vibrancy.
-They told us that in the groups where they experienced greater vibrancy, they also experienced a higher quality in the group’s leadership.
-They also shared that where they experienced greater overall vibrancy (harmonic vibrancy), they experienced a greater connection to five key elements (shown in the image above):
+Jim Ritchie-Dunham and the research team from the Institute for Strategic Clarity, including leaders from diverse disciplines, have surveyed over 2,500 individuals about the groups in which they participate.
+Participants told us that in the groups where they experienced greater vibrancy, they also experienced a higher quality in the group’s leadership and they experienced a greater connection to five key elements:

 - the group